 As author Tomasz Sobczak wrote in an article for Findwise.com:

 “The goal of intranet invention was to increase employees’ productivity through easier access to documents, their faster circulation and more effective communication.
 Although access to information was always a crucial matter, in fact, intranet offered lots more functionalities, i.e. e-mail, group work support, audio-video communication, texts or personal data searching.”

 Just a quick search on “www employee intranet com” reveals that the employee intranet is no longer viewed as the ultimate solution to internal communication.
 When you take a look at internal communication trends, the once revered intranet solution has suffered a fall from grace in recent years.
 Unfortunately, the majority of employee intranets are plagued with problems.

 Most intranets were initially built as a company library, packed with useful information within a hierarchy all of its own.
 Unfortunately, many companies didn’t invest in the one thing that makes most physical libraries operate efficiently - librarians.
 Many intranets were poorly curated, so information quickly became duplicated, out of date, or altered such that multiple versions would co-exist.

 There are many reasons why so many intranets fail to meet expectations.
-Here are some of the most common internal communications mistakes that you will encounter:
+Unless you follow employee intranet best practices, it is all too easy to fall prey to a number of oversights.
+Here are some of the most common errors that you will encounter: